ioviic/articles_content/base_setup_react_webpack_babel.md

-# Base setup for React-Webpack-Babel
+# Base setup for React-Webpack-Babel-Hot-Reloading

 As you may know, a lot of React boilerplate projects are around there, but most of the them not fit our needs.
-In this articale I'll not reflect how to boilerplate a project, I'll try to show you how to setup your own project without boilerplate project.
+In this articale I'll not reflect how to boilerplate a project, I'll try to show you how to setup your own project.

-In this article we'll setup a project using our lovely React framework, packaging it with Webpack and of course we'll deal with amazing
+In this article we'll setup a project using our lovely React framework, bundle it with Webpack and of course we'll deal with amazing
 Babel and Hot Realoading feature.

 But, Why not [create-react-app](https://github.com/facebookincubator/create-react-app)?